homeslicesolutions-zz/backbone-collection-sorting/README.md

 You may set the direction in regular ascending order or reversed order (descending).

 ## How to use
+Simply set the setting "sorting" in your collection and all newly added models and "sort" triggers will order the collection by this setting.
 ```
 collection.sorting = {
   by: (attribute or "id"),